nabilshadman/kotlin-android-be-my-guess-app/README.md

 Tasks accomplished:

-(1) Created project and ran test with Appetize
+(1) Created project and ran test with Appetize.io

 (2) Laid out all visual elements